scienceandus/scienceandus.github.io/pages/community.md

 ## Project Gallery

-Click on the projects and view the attached links/files to see what our community members have created!
+Click on the projects and view the attached links and/or files to see what Science and Us Community members have created!

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrJV64tx2WtkvO5A?backgroundColor=purple" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>